Overview

 Of course, the website listed is not even registered.

-- They change names and logos to avoid targeting by market regulators, legit review sites, and agencies (like Trustpilot)
+p-block-paragraph">There are several known practices for these fraudulent websites.- They change names and logos to avoid targeting by market regulators, legit review sites, and agencies (like Trustpilot)

 - They ask $250 deposit.
 Legitimate trading platforms do have minimum investments, but these measure in low figures, typically $10.